marcomalva/rstudio-rmarkdown-primer/rstudio-mounted-install-pkg.md

 # Installed Linux Packages

 I keep this file updated until I get around to create a Dockerfile with my customized RStudio setup.

+## Launch Command For RStudion 2024.09.1

+See section "Launch RStudio 2024.09.1 As Podman Container" in [rocker-getting-started-sanboxed.md](hello-world/rocker-getting-started-sanboxed.md)

 ## Package List